ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 ## Implementation

-An implementation of this specification, from now on referred to simply as "an implementation", SHOULD takes two inputs, a JSON Path and a JSON document, and produce a possibly empty list of nodes of the JSON document which are selected by the JSON Path or an error (but not both).
+An implementation of this specification, from now on referred to simply as "an implementation", SHOULD takes two inputs, a JSONPath and a JSON value, and produce a possibly empty list of nodes of the JSON value which are selected by the JSONPath or an error (but not both).

 If no node is selected and no error has occurred, an implementation MUST return an empty list of nodes.

-Syntax errors in the JSON Path SHOULD be detected before selection is attempted since these errors do not depend on the JSON document.
+Syntax errors in the JSONPath SHOULD be detected before selection is attempted since these errors do not depend on the JSON value.
-Therefore, an implementation SHOULD take a JSON Path and produce an optional syntax error and then, if and only if an error was not produced, SHOULD take a JSON document and produce a list of nodes or an error (but not both).
+Therefore, an implementation SHOULD take a JSONPath and produce an optional syntax error and then, if and only if an error was not produced, SHOULD take a JSON value and produce a list of nodes or an error (but not both).

-Alternatively, an implementation MAY take a JSON Path and a JSON document and produce a list of nodes or an optional error (but not both).
+Alternatively, an implementation MAY take a JSONPath and a JSON value and produce a list of nodes or an optional error (but not both).

-For any implementation, if a syntactically invalid JSON Path is provided, the implementation MUST return an error.
+For any implementation, if a syntactically invalid JSONPath is provided, the implementation MUST return an error.

-If a syntactially invalid JSON document is provided, any implementation SHOULD return an error.
+If a syntactially invalid JSON value is provided, any implementation SHOULD return an error.

 ## Syntax

-Syntactically, a JSON Path consists of a root selector (`$`), which selects the root node of a JSON document, followed by a possibly empty sequence of *selectors*.
+Syntactically, a JSONPath consists of a root selector (`$`), which selects the root node of a JSON value, followed by a possibly empty sequence of *selectors*.

 ~~~~ abnf